April 2026 CMMC Intelligence Report

 | LockBit Successors | Criminal (mixed) | Ransomware via phishing/RDP, double extortion, targeting mid-size manufacturers | Medium |

-The controls most frequently cited in recent DIB breach post-mortems — Access Control, Configuration Management, and Audit & Accountability — are also the controls organizations most commonly fail or leave in POA&M. Treating CMMC compliance as a security investment, not a checkbox, is the clearest path to both certification and resilience.
+The controls most frequently cited in recent DIB breach post-mortems - Access Control, Configuration Management, and Audit & Accountability - are also the controls organizations most commonly fail or leave in POA&M.

 Joint Surveillance Voluntary Assessments Increase